mallaire77/YoepDeLEDLightsProcessor/README.md

 # Yoep-de-LEDLights Processor
-This tool allows you to post-process a Yoep-de-LEDLights adding the ability to go down to 3 LEDs in the middle, and disabling the left & right modules completely.
+This tool allows you to post-process a *Yoep-de-LEDLights* profile adding the ability to go down to 3 LEDs in the middle, and disabling the left & right modules completely.

 ## Usage
 ```